Custom UI

 These built-in UI definitions are defined the same way as custom UI definitions (i.e. JSON format).
 They can be used as examples to create custom UI definitions.

-Definitions containing multiple top level menus with the same name (e.g. Lighting) will not merge into one top level menu.
-Thus, combining "qmk_backlight" and "qmk_rgblight" will result in two top-level Lighting menus.
-Use "qmk_backlight_rgblight" instead.
+Definitions containing multiple top level menus with the same name (e.g. Lighting

 Similarly, combining built-in UI definitions with custom UI that has the same top-level menu name will result in multiple top-level menus, not a merged one.
-If you want to combine a built-in UI like qmk_rgb_matrix with extra lighting sub-menus under a single Lighting top level menu, explicitly define all the UI controls using the built-in UI definition as the base.
+If you want to combine a built-in UI like qmk_rgb_matrix

 Structure

-A custom UI definition (as a child element of menu) consists of a single top-level menu element with label and content elements.
+A custom UI definition (as a child element of menu

-A top-level menu element must contain one or more sub-menu elements as an array in content.
+A top-level menu element must contain one or more sub-menu elements as an array in content

-Each sub-menu element consists of a label and content element, and must contain one or more UI control elements as an array in the content element.
+element, and must contain one or more UI control elements as an array in the content

-Each UI control element must have label, type and content elements.
+Each UI control element must have label

 Thus the "tree" has a maximum depth of three: top-level menu, sub-menu and UI control, and the type of entity is inferred from the depth.